ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 {: #wks_sampledoc__wks_samplecsv}

 You can upload a two-column CSV file that contains sample text from your local machine.
 Upload one CSV file at a time.
 The first column in the CSV file specifies the file name of the document.
 The second column in the file contains the document text.
 For an example of the required format, see the <a href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/knowledge-studio/documents-new.csv" download>`documents-new.csv` <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a> file in the tutorial sample files.

+### PDF files
+{: #doc-pdf}

+Text cannot be extracted from a PDF in some cases, depending on how the PDF was created.
+Typically, text can't be extracted from embedded fonts that don't map to unicode characters.
+If you are unsure whether text from a PDF can be extracted, you can try copying the text from the PDF and then pasting it into a text editor.
+If you do not see the same characters that are visible in the PDF itself, then the text extraction would likely fail.

+### Formatted documents
+{: #doc-formatted}

+When formatted documents are converted to plain text, it's possible that losing the formatting could result in poor tokenization of words.
+For example, if a table row in a DOCX file contains cell values that do not end with a period, the values might be converted as one sentence.
+As another example, if a PDF document contains a very long word that is hyphenated at the end of a line, that word might be converted as two words.
+In cases like these, the documents might not be suitable for machine learning unless you pre-process the files to fix formatting limitations.

 ### Documents from another Watson Knowledge Studio workspace
 {: #wks_sampledoc__wks_samplecorpus}